 5. Albania has the best beaches in Europe

-Sorry Spain and Croatia – when it comes to beaches, Albania has it covered.
+Sorry Spain – when it comes to beaches, Albania has it covered, and if that isn’t one of the best reasons to visit Albania then I don’t know what is!
 With almost 300 miles of stunning coastline and white sand beaches, Albania is the best place in Europe if you’re a beach bum, and because Albania is still relatively undiscovered, you won’t struggle to find a place to sunbathe (with the exception of Ksamil, which was very crowded when I went in September).

 6. The mountains are equally as beautiful